Leslie Carrara-Rudolph (Abby Cadabby)

 Leslie Carrara-Rudolph is a multi-faceted performer who has been nominated for five Emmy Awards for her work on Sesame Street as Abby Cadabby.

-Outside of cabaret and radio, Carrara-Rudolph hosts the podcast “Ear Bud.”
-“Ear Bud” is the only female-driven intergenerational podcast for families.
-Giving the podcast a shout-out, NPR recently played one of their episodes.
-Her original pieces often include beloved sidekicks “Lolly Lardpop” and “Granny Dot.”
 She is part of the Kids Comic Con team (KCC) founded to help kids celebrate their creative talents.
-You can listen to Leslie’s characters on iTunes in a show she co-created with Jamie Donmoyer called “Lolly’s Radio Playdate,” and see her pipe cleaner creations on YouTube channel “Lolly’s Twisted Tales.”
-In her spare time, Leslie illustrates children’s books, teaches workshops and creates her own brand of magic and joy.
+You can listen to Carrara-Rudolph’s characters on iTunes in a show she co-created with Jamie Donmoyer called “Lolly’s Radio Playdate,” and see her pipe cleaner creations on YouTube channel, “Lolly’s Twisted Tales.”
+In her spare time, Carrara-Rudolph illustrates children’s books, teaches workshops, and creates her own brand of magic and joy.
+She is also launching a production company called “Humor With A Heart” with her creative partner.
 You can find out more about Carrara-Rudolph at www.lesliecarrararudolph.com.